mlswg/mls-protocol/draft-ietf-mls-protocol.md

 An application MAY allow for reuse of a "last resort" KeyPackage in order to prevent denial of service attacks.
 Since a KeyPackage is needed to add a client to a new group, an attacker could prevent a client being added to new groups by exhausting all available KeyPackages.
+To prevent such a denial of service attack, the KeyPackage publication system SHOULD rate limit KeyPackage requests, especially if not authenticated.

 ## Group Fragmentation by Malicious Insiders